 Trousers, skirts, jackets and simple summer coats are all options.
 Pinafore dresses will also work well.
 Our dark olive stretch cotton twill fabric has just a little ease as noted – cut a pair of trousers down the length of the fabric as you usually would, and your cigarette pants, clamdiggers, capri crops – or whatever your legwear of choice happens to be – will give just a little bit although you’ll want to build in some ease too.

 Controversially, we think a cross-season coat would be a fabulous way of using this fabric’s undoubted qualities.
-The ‘Sapporo’ Coat from Papercut Patterns would make use of the balance it strikes between structure and drape – resulting in a timeless wardrobe staple.
+The ‘Nova’ Coat from Papercut Patterns would make use of the balance it strikes between structure and drape – resulting in a timeless wardrobe staple.

 98% cotton, 2% elastane